-You might be surprised to learn that caves are everywhere on Vancouver Island, ranging from barely accessible fractures leading to extensive underground networks, to the well-known caves in Horne Lake Provincial Park.
+You might be surprised to learn that caves are everywhere on Vancouver Island, a premium destination for boat travelers.
+The island has everything from barely accessible fractures leading to extensive underground networks, to the well-known caves in Horne Lake Provincial Park.
 Because Vancouver Island is partially formed out of karst limestone, a unique topography that results in caverns, springs, and disappearing streams, there are over 1600 known caves, with countless more sure to be discovered by enthusiastic spelunkers.

 Artlish Caves Provincial Park

 Getting to Artlish Caves is half the adventure.
 Located 80 km south of Port McNeill, and about the same distance northwest of Woss, there are no developed trails in this remote location.
 With two large entrances and an underground river that snakes through serene old-growth forest, these caves are a sensitive, protected area, and their unique karst features offer a true wilderness caving experience.
 These are challenging caves with hazards like sinkholes, so only well-experienced cavers should explore this system.
 Visit BC Parks for more information and updates on accessibility.

 Gordon River Caves

 Because the Cowichan region also features the Karst geology found all over the island, it’s home to a southern network of impressive caves that hide in plain sight.
 Near Gordon River, there are Mudslick, Stream, Hourglass, Easter, Big Bear, Banana Split, and Woodhole caves, each with varying degrees of difficulty and extra “features” like the need to use rope, rappelling skills, and bushwhacking.
 Not for beginners, this network of impressive and beautiful caves offers up endless exploration opportunities.